Are you searching for the best compound interest investments? You're in the right place!

 My favorite way to invest in small business is by starting your own.
 This gives you the most control of your venture and allows you to make smart decisions to grow your company.

-If you don't want to start a new business, you might consider purchasing an existing business to grow your money.
+If you don't want to start a new business, you might consider purchasing an existing business to grow your money or using a platform like Mainvest.
 This comes with a few additional challenges.

 If you're purchasing a business that has strong cashflow, you'll pay a premium for the work the current owner has done.
 But this business will have less risk because it is already established.